 Other than a foreign freehold condo or apartment, a non-Thai citizen cannot own a property competed under his/her own name in Thailand.
 Simple as that!
 But why only condominium units?

-How a Foreigner Can Buy a Condo or Apartment in Thailand?
+How to Buy a Condo or Apartment in Thailand as a foreigner?

 Simply any type of property can be owned by 51% Thai and 49% foreigners.
 You can actually buy a house, villa or land, by setting up a Thai company which 51% owned by Thai citizens, 49% owned by yourself.
 You can find the fees, steps and other details of setting up a company in Thailand with a quick online search.
 We are also happy to answer your questions in this matter.